isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-record-a-song-on-mac/index.md

 layout: post
 ---

-Below I outline how to record a song on [[mac](https: //pestpolicy. com/best-mac-for-music-production/) for music production](https: //pestpolicy. com/best-mac-for-music-production/).
+Below I outline how to record a song on [[mac](https://pestpolicy.com/best-mac-for-music-production/) for music production](https://pestpolicy.com/best-mac-for-music-production/).
 Recording music outside of a studio is much easier compared to years before since computers come with recording software and inbuilt microphones.

 Notably, all current Apple Macs computers will have inbuilt cameras and microphones - you'll love GarageBand - their pre-installed sound recording on Macs.
 Therefore, it'll be possible to record music on the basic updated Macs - record your sound easily with the GarageBand software.
 Read Also: Best Earbuds Under $50